apache/camel/CONTRIBUTING.md

     cd platform/karaf/features/
     mvn clean install

+If you modified a component/dataformat or updated a dependency in the main camel repository, you'll first need to build the main camel locally and then run a full build of camel-karaf.

 ## Apache Camel committers should work on the ASF git repo

 If you are an Apache Camel committer then clone the ASF git repo at